-Decision to Close Schools.
-A decision to close school is made when forecasts by the weather service and civil defense officials indicate that it would be unwise for students to go to school.
-If possible, a decision about the next school day will be made by 9 p.m. for announcement during the 10 p.m. news.
+possible, a decision about the next school day will be made by 9 p.m. for announcement during the 10 p.m. news.
 An early decision is not always possible because of uncertain weather conditions.
 School officials will make periodic assessments of conditions during the night and will decide early in the morning (by 6 a.m. if possible).
 In any case, an announcement will be made to the news media when schools will be closed.
 In some instances, schools will be open, but certain services may be cancelled (bus transportation, kindergarten, student activities).
-Whenever possible staff will be notified via a calling tree or EagleAlert of closings or delayed starts.
+Whenever possible staff will be notified by Eagle Alert of closings or delayed starts.
 Generally, staff members will not be required to report on days of school closings.
-If required to report, staff will be notified via radio/television stations or calling tree or EagleAlert.
+If required to report, staff will be notified via radio/television stations or Eagle Alert.
 When school start is delayed staff will be required to report to work one half hour prior to announced starting time.
 Some staff may be designated as being required to come to school even in the event of a school closing.

 After School Starts.
 Every attempt will be made to avoid closing school once classes are in session.
 In some instances closing school during the day is inevitable if children are to safely return home before the brunt of a major storm hits.
 In these cases as much advance notice as possible will be given.
-If school is closed during the day staff will be notified and parents will be notified via media broadcast and EagleAlert.
+If school is closed during the day staff will be notified and parents will be notified via media broadcast and Eagle Alert.
 Teachers will be responsible for remaining with students until all students have safely left school or the administration has made arrangements for remaining students.